uwaiseibna2/GAP/README.md

 - `path_input_1`: Path to Input 1 file described above in the `GAP Input` section
 - `path_input_2`: Path to Input 2 file described above in the `GAP Input` section
 - `path_input_3`: (optional) path to the user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
 This input must be provided if `boolean_tree_flag` is set to `TRUE`.
+- `cv_fold`: (optional) determines n of n-fold cross-validation where the default used is leave-one-out. n=5; 5-fold CV is recommended for faster computation in case of a large number of observations/species.

 ## PredictRegions